Key takeaways

 Here's what we'll cover

-While creatine is commonly associated with bodybuilders and athletes, you might wonder if its potential benefits could extend beyond building muscle and strength.
-You might even ask yourself, “is creatine good for weight loss?”
+While creatine is commonly associated with bodybuilders and athletes, you might wonder whether its potential benefits extend beyond muscle and strength.
+You might even ask yourself: Is creatine good for weight loss — and if so, will the scale actually go down?

 What is creatine?